will-j-c/will-j-c.github.io/dungeonofdoom/readMe.md

 https://www.youtube.com/watch?v=xfCPZhMw5Z0&ab_channel=DrewConley

 The above video was instrumental in the structure of the game.
-Although difficult to follow at first, just trying to follow along and having some perseverance :persevere: meant slow but steady games and built my confidence.
+Although difficult to follow at first, just trying to follow along and having some perseverance :persevere: meant slow but steady gains and built my confidence.
 I've included an image at the end of the readme file that maps out all the logic and how the whole game holds together.
 I wanted to do this to better visualise the structure and hold things in place in my head as I scaled things.

 I was initially going to animate with Animate.css.
 Although it is a great tool and super easy to use, CSS animations were just not going to cut it for all the nuances of battle and being mobile responsive.
 Therefore, GSAP was the tool of choice as it it easy to grasp the basics (although hideously difficult to master) and incredibly powerful.
 Great fun to use as well as you start to think of all the wacky things that you can achieve with it!